 - Make the cookies

 - 1. Preheat the oven to 350°F (175°C).
 Generously butter a baking sheet.

 - 2. Place the butter and sugar in the bowl of a mixer and beat on high speed, scraping down the sides of the bowl often, until light and fluffy, about 3 minutes.
 With the mixer on low speed, add the egg and vanilla extract, and mix well.

 - 3. Add the cream of tartar, flour, zest, spices, and salt, and mix on low speed until all of the ingredients are incorporated.
 Increase the speed to medium and mix until the dough is smooth.

 - 4. Remove the dough from the mixer and form it into a ball.
 If it’s too soft to handle, cover it with plastic wrap and refrigerate until it firms up a bit.
 On a well-floured board, roll the dough out to a thickness of about 1/4 inch.
 Cut into shapes with the cookie cutters of your choice.
 Place on the prepared pan and bake 8 to 10 minutes.
 The cookies will not be done at this point in time.

 - Glaze the cookies

-- 5. Prepare the glaze by mixing the powered sugar, vanilla, and orange juice until smooth.
+- 5. While the cookies are in the oven, prepare the glaze by mixing the confectioners’ sugar, vanilla, and orange juice until smooth.

 - 6. Remove the cookies from the oven and immediately brush each one with a good amount of glaze, then place them back in the oven and bake until the glaze starts to crackle and the cookies are a golden brown, 5 to 6 minutes more.
-Remove the cookies and let cool for about 5 minutes on the pan, then transfer to a rack or to paper towels and let cool completely.
+Let the glazed cookies cool on the baking sheet for about 5 minutes and then transfer them to a wire rack or to paper towels and let cool completely.